Parent born in Canada? You’re Canadian!

 Obtaining a Certificate of Citizenship has no impact on your U.S. citizenship.
 If you are a U.S. citizen now, you will become a dual citizen of the U.S. and Canada.
 There are no tax or other unwanted legal obligations that arise from obtaining your Canadian Certificate of Citizenship.

-Contact us now if you have a parent born in Canada and want to obtain your citizenship certificate, or if you were born in Canada and want to obtain certificates for your children.
+Contact us now by email, or call us at (216) 593-0180, if you have a parent born in Canada and want to obtain your citizenship certificate, or if you were born in Canada and want to obtain certificates for your children.
 We are experienced Canadian immigration lawyers located in the United States and in Canada.
 We can help you get your Canadian citizenship certificate quickly and efficiently.
 We can also help you obtain a parent’s birth certificate, even if your parent has passed away.